ricard1997/twod-analysis-kit/docs/source/Membrane.rst

     universe = mda.Universe(tpr,xtc) # Define a universe with the trajectories

     membrane = PackingDefects(universe,   # load the universe
-                    verbose = False, # Does not print intial information )
+                    verbose = False # Does not print intial information )

 Single Frame